Saurav-Ganguly/deep_scan/README.md

 1. Clone the repository
 2. Install dependencies: `flutter pub get`
 3. Run the app: `flutter run`
-4. Change the .env.example to .env
+4. Change the .env.example to .env and add your gemini ai api key

 ## 🙏 Acknowledgments